Cathy Sulinski

 Catherine ("Cathy") Ann Sulinski (born April 3, 1958, in San Francisco, California) is a retired javelin thrower from the United States.
 She competed for her native country at the 1984 Summer Olympics, finishing in tenth place (58.38 metres) in the final.

+She competed in the AIAW for the Chico State Wildcats and the Cal State Hayward track and field teams.